meltyourface/blank/posts/Hell/Xythrax-Evocation-Dark-Ritual-for-Demonic-Communication/index.md

 Zan'thathgor, Uhk'ratho hyth Morak gruul,
 Vrath'yl Makrath, Xythrax, yer'nul fhoor."

-Translation: Shadows arise, scions of darkness, empower me, Immortal Xythrax, grant me strength in my infernal pursuits; by the depths of the abyss, I pledge my devotion, Lord Xythrax, enslave my soul.
+**Translation**: Shadows arise, scions of darkness, empower me, Immortal Xythrax, grant me strength in my infernal pursuits; by the depths of the abyss, I pledge my devotion, Lord Xythrax, enslave my soul.

 8. Maintain a deep meditation, opening yourself to Xythrax's presence, and await his response.
 He may manifest as a vision, a whisper, or an infernal presence.